- How is acute lymphocytic leukemia treated?

 Adult acute lymphocytic leukemia (ALL) is not one disease.
 It is really a group of diseases, and people with different subtypes vary in how they respond to treatment.
-Treatment options are based on the subtype as well as on the prognostic features in the section "How is acute lymphocytic leukemia classified."
+Treatment choices are based on the subtype as well as on the prognostic features in the section "How is acute lymphocytic leukemia classified."

-Chemotherapy (often called "chemo") is the major treatment for ALL, sometimes along with targeted therapy.
-Surgery and radiation may be used in some cases.
+Some patients may also have surgery and radiation.
 The treatment of ALL often lasts for about 2 years.
 It can be intense, especially in the first few months of treatment, so it is important that you are treated in a center that has experience with this disease.

-You may have different types of doctors on your treatment team.
-The doctor in charge of your team will most likely be a hematologist, a doctor who treats blood diseases, including leukemia.
-Many other experts may be involved in your care as well.
+You might have different types of doctors involved in your care as well.
+The doctor in charge of your team will most likely be a hematologist, a doctor who treats blood diseases, or a medical oncologist, a doctor that treats cancer.